| Sad but true: most of the problems reported to

 shared lib will bind to CRT malloc/new (thru the EXE) and SmartHeap won't

+be used.
 3) We recommend using the Sun Workshop 5 and 6 ('Forte') compilers: these

 are the compilers we support.
 Many SmartHeap Solaris users have had success